3 Cardinal Rules to Apply to Your Email Marketing

 Video Transcription

-Guys today we’re starting a series on Sales and Marketing emails.
+Today we’re starting a series on sales and marketing emails.
 And I still believe emailing is a super effective way, an efficient way, to reach a prospect.
-But, some stats that you should be aware of, is there’s literally an estimated two hundred and five billion emails sent a day.
-That breaks down to 2.4 million e-mails a second, and I read that the average office worker is receiving a 120 emails a day.
-So it’s no joke.
-It’s going to be super difficult to cut through all that noise, all the emails they’re receiving to try to get some of your prospects’ attention.
+But there are some stats that you should be aware of.
+For example, according to Statista, in the US alone, we sent nearly 10 billion emails every day in 2024.
+That breaks down to 115,740 emails per second, with the average email user receiving about 81 emails a day.
+(A lot of it is suspected to be spam.)
+So email marketing is no joke, and it’s going to be super difficult to cut through all that noise and get some of your prospects’ attention.

 Keep it short and simple

-The first one is keep your emails short and simple.
-Gone are the days where people want to read two paragraphs in an email.
+Gone are the days when people read two paragraphs in an email.
 In fact, I barely want to read a couple sentences.
 I tell my sales guys a good benchmark is ten lines or fewer.
 Keep your email super short.
-Not only do you want it to be short, you want to look at what you’re presenting to that prospect and is it simple to understand?
+Not only do you want it to be short, you want to look at what you’re presenting to that prospect and ask, “Is what I’ve written simple to understand?”
 Write your email as if you’re writing it to an eighth-grader.
-You’re literally going to have five seconds of attention from that prospect.
-Are they going to understand what you’re pitching to them in that five seconds?
-Keep your email short, but keep them simple to understand.
+You’re going to have only a few seconds of attention from that prospect.
+Are they going to understand what you’re pitching to them in those few seconds?
+Keep your email short, but also keep them simple.

 Focus on your subject line